The Center for Continuing Professional Education

 "Dedicated to insuring the quality of continuing professional education in healthcare"

 The American Institute of Healthcare Professionals, Inc. (AIHCP)., offers a comprehensive service of "approval" for various types of continuing education programs and offerings in professional healthcare education.
 The AIHCP's division ,The Center for Continuing Professional Education," sponsors this professional service.
 Applicants submit a detailed proposal and completed application according to quality standards as developed by the AIHCP.
 Programs which meet the defined standards are then granted "approval" by the AIHCP and its Center for Continuing Professional Education.
 Program providers are required to print an approval statement as defined by AIHCP on each participant's certificate of completion/attendance.
-All program approvals are for a three year period.AIHCP BLOG: Please visit our interactive web blog.
+All program approvals are for a four year period.AIHCP BLOG: Please visit our interactive web blog.
 Here you will find frequently added information on our programs, articles and news by practice speciality, and much more.
 Register and become a part of our professional health care community.

 Have questions?
 Join us on "live chat" online now!
 One of our advisors will be happy to assist you and respond to your questions: Access Now